AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/14_generators.md

 const asyncFunc = gen();
 asyncFunc.next();
-// call the promise and wait for it to resolve asyncFunc.next();
+// call the promise and wait for it to resolve
+// {value: Promise, done: false}
+asyncFunc.next();
 // Object { value: "our value is...
 2", done: false }
 ```

-The first time we call `.next()` it will call our promise and wait for it to resolve( in our simple example it resolves immediately) and when we call `.next()` again it will utilize the value returned by the promise to do something else(in this case just interpolate a string).
+The first time we call `.next()` it will call our promise and wait for it to resolve (in our simple example it resolves immediately) and when we call `.next()` again it will utilize the value returned by the promise to do something else (in this case just interpolate a string).